MdAbuBakarSani/asic-design-verification/systemverilog/assignments/verilog-operators_data-types_arrays/data_types/problem_statement_07/problem_statement_07.md

 ## Problem Statement:

-Write a SystemVerilog program to:
+Write a SystemVerilog program to declare a string variable.

-- Declare a string variable
 - Assign the value:
   **"I am learning SV data type"**
 - Display the string using `$display`